 The goal of all the computers in the grid is to reach a common set goal that a single machine cannot achieve.

-For a single machine or even a single supercomputer it is difficult to do some of the computing themselves so computing like grid computing, cluster computing was introduced which does the task parallel and independently in a short period of time.
+For a single machine or even a single supercomputer, it is difficult to do some of the computing themselves so computing like grid computing and cluster computing was introduced which do the task parallel and independently in a short period of time.

 How Grid Computing Works?

 Suppose say user requests some large task to solve to control server or grid server.
 There will be numerous groups of grid servers.
 This grid server acts as an administrator and guides the whole network.
-Grid Server splits the task into subtasks and assigns the subtask to the grid client where have idle resource.
+Grid Server splits the task into subtasks and assigns the subtask to the grid client that has idle resources.